17 Writing Tips For Bloggers Who Think They Can’t Write!

 16) Edit it again!

-Writing is getting easier, but it is still very much work.
+Writing is getting easier, but it is still hard work.

-With each edit I usually remove words, even sometimes entire paragraphs!
+With each edit I remove words, sometimes even entire paragraphs!

-The point of every edit is to make it easier and easier for your reader to read.
+The point of every edit is to make it easier for your reader to understand.

-Not every writer needs to edit this much – some can even write perfect in one go.
+Not every writer needs to edit this much – some get it right on the first attempt!

 17) Writing Tips For Bloggers – Use Lists and Graphics